Is your Cocker Spaniel healthy? If the answer's yes, great!

-I decided to cover dog fleas and ticks here rather than in the grooming section because fleas and ticks can harbour diseases and cause ill-health.
+I decided to mention parasites here as well as the grooming section because fleas and ticks can harbor diseases and cause ill-health.

-They're very small, but you can see them with the naked eye, particularly when they jump, however, you won't be able to see them in any great detail.
+Fleas are very small, but you can see them with the naked eye, especially when they jump, but you won't be able to see them in any great detail.

-I recommend prevention rather than cure, so use a treatment each month to keep them at bay, but make sure you apply the flea medication correctly otherwise it may not be as effective as it should be.
+Where fleas are concerned, I recommend prevention rather than cure, so use a treatment each month to keep parasites at bay, but make sure you apply the flea medication in the right way otherwise it may not work as well as it should.

 If you prefer not to use chemicals on your pet, you might like to consider a natural flea control which you can either make yourself or pick up at any good pet store.